vmoravec/cct/README.md

   the rubygems installed in path `vendor/bundle` are not visible to `rake`.

-  `rake` is the preferred way to run the tests and other commands.
   All files with tasks are located in the directory `tasks/` and have suffix `.rake` All are loaded automatically.

   A single file usually contains several tasks within some well chosen namespace.

-  In general there is 2 kinds of tasks:
+  If you don't like `rake` you can still use the plain `cucumber` command.

-    * regular rake tasks => for managing various stuff and providing help
+  Typing `bundle exec cucumber` will run all features.
+If you want to limit the testsuite to some specific feature, put the path to the feature file after the command, like `cucumber features/admin_node.feature`.
+In case you want to limit the test run to a one or more scenarios, you must specify tags for those scenarios:
-    * feature rake task  => for running cucumber features and scenarios
+  `cucumber features/admin_node.feature -t @services,@packages`.

 #### Useful commands